saurabhnemade/ng2-testimonial/src/components/timer/readme.md

 ```

 ### Callback
-the `optionalCallbackFunction` get called as soon as the time is up.
+the `optionalCallbackFunction` gets called as soon as the time is up.